ppy/osu-wiki/wiki/Contests/Aspire/6/en.md

 If you're struggling to find a partner to join you, don't forget to check out the [Mappers' Guild Aspire Hub](https://mappersguild.com/aspire) for potential candidates!

 - This platform allows users to self-advertise.
-- Potential participants who are looking to form a team may browse the Aspire Hub to contact someone who they feel is suitable,whether it be mappers seeking storyboarders, or vice versa.
+- Potential participants who are looking to form a team may browse the Aspire Hub to contact someone who they feel is suitable, whether it be mappers seeking storyboarders or vice versa.
-- Once a team has been registered, the team member's bios will be updated to indicate that they are no longer available.
+- Once a team has been registered, the team members' bios will be updated to indicate that they are no longer available.

 **The Aspire Hub is an optional process.** It is designed as both a support system as well as an additional avenue to help individuals form teams.
 Participants are welcome to form teams through their own methods as well, but they must still register their team if they intend to participate.